HEAPLab/TAFFO-submodule-init/TaffoClangPlugin/User Guide.md

  More than one annotation may be specified in double quotes: they are simply parsed together, as if they were a unique annotation.
 As a special case, the pragma is accepted even if there is no space character between two annotations.

- Just one pragma per target can be written: when there are more than one, just the first is considered valid and accepted, whilst the second one will be ignored.
+ Just one pragma per target can be written: when there are more than one, just the first is considered valid and accepted, whilst the second one will be ignored, and a warning is generated.

 ## Semantics of TAFFO pragmas